jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 (3) This section does not limit section 295.

 ### 297 Certain delegations subject to relevant territorial authority approval
-(1) This section applies if, in relation to a specified development project, the board of Kāinga Ora delegates any of its functions and powers to—
+(1) This section applies if, in relation to a specified development project, the board of Kāinga Ora delegates any of its functions and powers to a local authority.
-  (a) a local authority; or
-  (b) in Auckland, Auckland Transport.
 (2) In addition to the approval required under section 73(1)﻿(d) of the Crown Entities Act 2004, the delegate must first be approved by the relevant territorial authority.

 ### Subpart 4 — Amendments